 Drunk driving is a major concern across the United States, contributing to thousands of collisions and fatalities each year.
 There were 2,190 crossing collisions in 2023, causing 248 fatalities and 761 injuries.
 In Washington state, there were 49 collisions, leading to 20 injuries and 2 fatalities in 2023, meaning collisions between vehicles and trains at rail crossings are an ongoing safety issue.
 When alcohol impairment is involved in these crashes, determining liability can become complex.
+Our Seattle personal injury attorney is ready to assist if you’ve been harmed in a drunk driving collision at a rail crossing.

 Liability Laws in Washington State